18+ Texas Holdem - Legal Online Texas Holdem for Players 18 and Up

 If a prospective poker player lives outside one of these states, there are still options available.
 Texas Holdem through one of the online poker rooms recommended on this site provides an option for US players that are 18 and over.

-Other than state laws in Washington and Connecticut, there are no federal laws that prohibit online Texas Hold’em in the United States.
-The online poker rooms featured here not only offer online Hold’em, but the sites are also mobile compatible.
+Other than state laws in Washington, there are no federal laws that prohibit online Texas Hold’em in the United States.
+The online poker rooms featured here not only offer online Hold’em, but the sites are also mobile-compatible.

 In essence, every Hold’em player that is 18+ can at least enjoy poker online or on their mobile device if using one of the online poker rooms mentioned here.